Purchases made through links earn us a small commission, at no extra cost to you.

 Then of course there were those funny, forced perspective photos where people and objects look larger or smaller than they actually are.
 We really wanted to get some photos like that!

-So, off we went to the Uyuni Salt Flats anticipating it to be one of the highlights of our trip to Bolivia.
+So, off we went to the Uyuni Salt Flats anticipating it to be one of the highlights of our first trip to Bolivia.

 About the Uyuni Salt Flats in Bolivia